 BOARD OF DIRECTORS

-Trylon exists because of these volunteers: Alya Ansari, Amelia Foster, Ann Romine, Becca Mayo, Ben Taman, Ben Manthe, Cate Cavalier, Velma Caty Rent, Chris Greba, Dave Gomshay, David Berglund, Emma Youndtsmith, Geoffrey Stueven, George Hick, Greg Hunter, Ian Whitney, Jess Minnerath, Kathie Smith, Kelly Jackson, Kelly Krantz, Kim Mancini, L. Kling, Liz Stewart, Maria Gomez, Mark Sherman, Matt Levine, Michael Popham, Michelle Baroody, Nicole Pamelia, Olga Tchepikova, Patrick Vehling, Paul Miller, Phil Freshman, River Berens, Sabrina Crews, Sarah Preston, Shivaun Watchorn, Ted Harwood, Todd Melby, and Vanessa Kaczmarek.
+Trylon exists because of these volunteers: Alya Ansari, Amelia Foster, Ann Romine, Becca Mayo, Ben Taman, Ben Manthe, Cate Cavalier, Velma Caty Rent, Chris Greba, Dave Gomshay, David Berglund, Emma Youndtsmith, Finn Odum, Gabriel Idusogie, George Hick, Ian Whitney, Jess Minnerath, Josh Weber, Karen Majewicz, Kathie Smith, Kelly Krantz, Kim Mancini, L. Kling, Liz Stewart, LM Lopez, Mark Sherman, Matt Levine, Michael Popham, Michelle Baroody, Morgen Ruff, Nazeeh Alghazawneh, Olga Tchepikova, Patrick Vehling, Paul Miller, Phil Freshman, River Berens, Sabrina Crews, Shivaun Watchorn, Ted Harwood, Todd Melby, and Vanessa Kaczmarek.

 We believe that 35mm film has a warmth and feel that should be part of the moviegoing experience, just like the real butter on our popcorn.
 The Trylon runs most screenings on its two Century Model SA 35mm projectors; digital features are projected by an NEC model NC-900C DCI-compliant digital projector.
 We note the format of every screening: 35mm for film, DCP for Hollywood’s digital cinema format, and HD for high-resolution Blu-ray presentations.